-Kansas City has a history of Hispanic heritage that began in the early 20th century when Mexican immigrants came to Kansas to help build the railroads.
+Kansas City’s Hispanic heritage began in the early 20th century when Mexican immigrants came to Kansas to help build the railroads.
 Congress limited the number of European immigrants through the 1918 Foreign Exclusion Act after World War I. As a result, in 1910, 55 percent of all railroad track workers were Mexican.
 By the 1920s, the number was 95 percent.
-When Mexicans immigrated they brought their recipes and taco traditions with them.
+When Mexicans immigrated, they brought their recipes for Mexican dishes and taco traditions.
+Kansas City’s Mexican population represents many of Mexico’s cultural regions.

-With 52 locations on the taco trail, the only requirement for a venue to be included is to serve tacos.
-Feast on the best street tacos in town at these no-frills, hole-in-the-wall restaurants serving authentic Mexican fare.
+With over 60 locations on the taco trail, a restaurant must be a locally-owned family business and serve tacos.
+Feast on the best street tacos in town at these no-frills, hole-in-the-wall restaurants serving authentic Mexican food with plenty of authentic ingredients.

-When you sign up for the KCK Taco Trail, you can earn various prizes depending on how many places you visit.
-Here are some of my favorites and their specialties, listed in the order that I visited.
-Each spot has something that makes it stand out from the rest.
+When you sign up for the KCK Taco Trail Pass, you can earn various prizes depending on how many places you visit.
+Here are some of my favorite taco spots and their specialties listed in no particular order.
+Each location has something that makes it stand out from the rest, so don’t wait until Taco Tuesday to explore the Kansas City, Kansas, taco scene.
+Kansas City has been called the “True Taco Capital of the United States” over cities like Los Angeles and San Antonio, and after exploring their Taco Trail, I believe it.

 El Camino Real on the Kansas City Taco Trail